Shane O'Neill, 3rd Earl of Tyrone: Succession as Earl of Tyrone

-Shane succeeded as Earl of Tyrone upon his father's death in Rome in July 1616.
-Though English authorities no longer recognised the title' after it had been attainted in 1614,' the Spanish court granted Shane the equivalent Spanish title El Conde de Tyrone.
-Officially Shane was the third of this title.
+O'Neill's father died in Rome in July 1616.
+Though English authorities no longer recognised the title Earl of Tyrone since it had been attainted in 1614, the Spanish court granted O'Neill the equivalent Spanish title El Conde de Tyrone.
+(Note: Conde is usually translated into English as "Count"; Micheline Walsh uses "Earl".)
+(Note: According to Charles Patrick Meehan, the Spanish title of El Conde de Tyrone was conferred on O'Neill in 1626.)
+Officially O'Neill was the third of this title.
 (Note: Shane's uncle Brian was de jure Earl of Tyrone, but Brian was never formally granted the title before his death.
 If Brian is included, Shane would be the 4th Earl.
 Indeed, both Burke's Peerage and the historian Hugo O'Donnell refer to Shane as the 4th Earl of Tyrone.)
-Additionally, Shane was de jure 6th Baron Dungannon from 1610 to 1614 by patent of the earldom of Tyrone, though not recognised as such by the Irish House of Lords.
+Additionally, O'Neill was de jure 6th Baron Dungannon from 1610 to 1614 by patent of the earldom of Tyrone, though not recognised as such by the Irish House of Lords.
 (Note: Shane's older half-brother Hugh was 4th Baron Dungannon.
 After Hugh's death in 1609, the title passed to Tyrone's next eldest son Henry.
 After Henry's death in 1610, the title passed to Shane until its attainder in 1614.)

-Shane became estranged from his mother Catherine due to arguments over the late Earl's will.
+O'Neill became estranged from his mother Catherine due to arguments over the late Earl's will.
 They disputed over their shares of the earl's pension as well as the maintenance of his dependents.
-Hugh's unhappy retainers asked the earl's secretary to inform Shane that his mother was refusing to give them the money bequeathed to them.
-The claimants asked for Shane's support and even suggested that Catherine be "enclosed in a convent of nuns".
-They cautioned Shane to send someone to Rome to deposit his father's money and valuables in a bank before his mother could.
+Hugh's unhappy retainers asked the earl's secretary to inform O'Neill that his mother was refusing to give them the money bequeathed to them.
+The claimants asked for O'Neill's support and even suggested that Catherine be "enclosed in a convent of nuns".
+They cautioned O'Neill to send someone to Rome to deposit his father's money and valuables in a bank before his mother could.

-In August 1617, Shane's 13-year-old brother Brian was found hanged in his room in Brussels with his hands tied behind his back, possibly killed by an English assassin or accidentally killed during a childrens' game.
-Despite their arguments over Hugh's will, Shane was said to be greatly saddened at Catherine's death in March 1619.
-On 9 June 1623, the Infanta Isabella wrote to Philip III's successor Philip IV, requesting that he ask James I of England to have Shane restored to his estates.
+In August 1617, O'Neill's 13-year-old brother Brian was found hanged in his room in Brussels with his hands tied behind his back, possibly killed by an English assassin or accidentally killed during a children's game.
+Despite their arguments over Hugh's will, O'Neill was said to be greatly saddened at Catherine's death in March 1619.
+On 9 June 1623, the Infanta Isabella wrote to Philip III's successor Philip IV, requesting that he ask James I of England to have O'Neill restored to his estates.